CybrChick007/EventPlanner/README.md

 * /joinEvent
   * POST: joins the user to an event, requires a query of userID containing the users google id and a query of eventID containing the id of the event for the user to be joined to

+* /bringItem
+  * POST: gets a JSON file from the client and updates a shopping list item with who is going to bring the item to the event using the given data

 <br>

 * /deleteEvent
   * DELETE: deletes the given event, requires a query of eventID containing the event id of the event to be deleted

+* /unbringItem
+  * DELETE: gets a JSON file from the client and updates a shopping list item, removing the person who was previously marked as bringing the item